Early Office Museum

 invoices, etc." (Mares, 1909, p.
 168) In 1898 the Elliott Book Typewriter was

 $175.
-Fisher
+The Fisher Book-Typewriter Co.,

-Typewriter Co. developed a new book
+Cincinnati, OH, developed a new book

 typewriter with a number of advantages, including typing that was visible to the operator.

-This was marketed as the Fisher Book Typewriter.
 Elliott & Hatch merged with Fisher in

 1903 to form Elliott-Fisher, which